Updated April 2026

 Combines GHRH receptor signaling (CJC No DAC) with ghrelin receptor signaling (Ipamorelin) to produce stronger GH pulse output than either pathway alone.

-Peptide Partners logo
+Peptide Partners P logo mark

-Preferred Partner: Peptide Partners
+Peptide Partners

 No randomized clinical trial has evaluated this exact two-compound stack as a combination protocol.
 Current use is based on individual compound data, mechanism-level synergy, and long-running community protocol conventions.

-Pathway 1: GHRH-R + GHS-R1a Dual Activation
+Pathway 1: Two Signals Are Stronger Than One (GHRH-R + GHS-R1a Dual Activation)

-Pathway 3: Short-Acting Kinetics That Favor Pulsatility
+Pathway 3: Short-Acting Design That Supports Natural Pulse Patterns

-Evidence limitation: this synergy model is biologically plausible and widely used, but direct stack-level outcome trials are lacking.
+Evidence limitation: This synergy model is biologically plausible and widely used, but direct stack-level outcome trials are lacking.

 CJC-1295 No DAC + Ipamorelin Dosing Protocol & Schedule